-- complaining to the Exporting Fluor European Entity, seeking appropriate redress from the Exporting Fluor European Entity, (which agrees to take the necessary action to remedy any breach of the Policy by any Fluor entity outside Europe that processes personal data received from that Exporting Fluor European Entity) and, where appropriate, receiving compensation from the Exporting Fluor European Entity for any damage suffered as a result of a breach of this Policy by Fluor in accordance with the determination of a court or other competent authority; - obtaining a copy of this Policy and the unilateral declaration entered into by Fluor in connection with this Policy.
+- lodging a complaint with the ICO; - bringing a claim before the UK courts against the Fluor UK entity that is responsible for exporting the personal data ("Exporting Fluor UK Entity"); - complaining to the Exporting Fluor UK Entity, seeking appropriate redress from the Exporting Fluor UK Entity, (which agrees to take the necessary action to remedy any breach of the Policy by any Fluor entity outside the UK that processes personal data received from that Exporting Fluor UK Entity) and, where appropriate, receiving compensation from the Exporting Fluor UK Entity for any damage suffered as a result of a breach of this Policy by Fluor in accordance with the determination of a court or other competent authorities; and/or

+• obtaining a copy of this Policy and the binding mechanism entered into by Fluor in connection with this Policy.

-In the event of a claim being made in which a data subject has suffered material or nonmaterial damage where that data subject can demonstrate that it is likely that the damage has occurred because of a breach of the Policy, Fluor has agreed that the burden of proof to show that a Fluor entity outside Europe is not liable for the breach, or that no such breach took place, will rest with the Exporting Fluor European Entity.
+In the event of a claim being made in which a data subject has suffered material or non-material damage where that data subject can demonstrate that it is likely that the damage has occurred because of a breach of the Policy, Fluor has agreed that the burden of proof to show that a Fluor entity outside the UK is not liable for the breach, or that no such breach took place, will rest with the Exporting Fluor UK Entity.

 Fluor has appointed a Chief Privacy Officer as the person to oversee and ensure compliance with this Policy.
 The Chief Privacy Officer reports directly to the Head of Compliance, who in turn reports to Fluor's Chief Legal Officer who reports to Fluor's Chief Executive Officer.
-The Chief Privacy Officer's role includes informing and advising the highest management on risks (for example, by providing quarterly updates on new privacy and cybersecurity risks), dealing with Supervisory Authorities' investigations, and monitoring reports on compliance at a global level.
-The Chief Privacy Officer works in active cooperation with Legal, Human Resources, Compliance, Information Technology, Audit, other required or appropriate departments and /or data privacy officers or leads at the regional and country level who are responsible for overseeing and enabling compliance with this Policy on a day-to-day basis.
+The Chief Privacy Officer's role includes informing and advising the highest management on risks (for example, by providing quarterly updates on new privacy and cybersecurity risks), dealing with ICO's investigations, and monitoring reports on compliance at a global level.
+The Chief Privacy Officer works in active cooperation with Legal, Human Resources, Compliance, Information Technology, Audit, other required or appropriate departments and/or data privacy officers or leads at the regional and country level who are responsible for overseeing and enabling compliance with this Policy on a day-to-day basis.
 Employees responsible for dealing with privacy issues at a local level are in charge of handling local complaints from data subjects, reporting major privacy issues to the Chief Privacy Officer, and monitoring training and compliance at a local level.